HareeshMenon/EbayTest/README.md

 1. Have used seperate java class for each test cases.
 2. Have used Thread.sleep() and explicit wait.
 3. Provide the chrome webdriver location as per the user's file location.
-4. Change the location for screenshot's accordingly.
+4. Change the storage location in local system for screenshot's accordingly.